Nikos Nioplias: Cyprus

 In June 2011, Nioplias agreed with the Cyprus Football Association to be the manager of the Cyprus national football team until the end of the UEFA Euro 2012 qualifiers and for the 2014 World Cup qualifiers.
 He made his official debut in a EURO 2012 qualifier against Portugal, where his team suffered a 0–4 defeat at home.
 After Cyprus' 0–2 loss to Slovenia on 12 September 2013, Nioplias resigned in the wake of Cyprus's poor showing in the 2014 World Cup qualifiers.

-OFI Crete
+OFI

 In January 2016, Nioplias replaced Nikos Goulis and had achieved the promotion of the club from 2015–16 Gamma Ethniki to Football League (now Super League 2).
 He was replaced exactly a year later by Nikos Papadopoulos.

 In March 2021, after Georgios Simos's sacking, Nioplias returned to OFI and has since then resulted in a negative win/loss ratio.
-Nioplias was sacked in October 2022, after losing 1–0 to Super League 2 club Kifisia during the 5th round of the 2022-23 Greek Football Cup.
+Nioplias was sacked in October 2022, after losing 1–0 to Super League 2 club A.E.
+Kifisia during the fifth round of the 2022–23 Cup.